khanlab/Khanlab_Tutorials/README.md

   * Unittest for python
   * Googletest for c++
   * Continuous integration  with gitlab
-  * Continuous integration with github
+  * Continuous integration with github (Jason can talk a little bit about github actions here!)

 ## Current thoughts